Published: September 2011

 Whether you have a second residence, an investment property, or you're simply renting out a room in your house, an Allstate agent can help you design a Landlord Insurance Policy tailored to your situation.

-Call us at 1-800-ALLSTATE (1-800-255-7828), or an agent near to see how an Allstate Landlord Insurance Policy can cover your structure and protect against liabilities.
+Call us at 1-800-ALLSTATE (1-800-255-7828), or an agent near you to see how an Allstate Landlord Insurance Policy can cover your structure and protect against liabilities.